-- For the administrator/power-user client version, the mode defaults to creating open or shared-key, non-authenticating networks. - The Authentication text will be Off. - For a deployed end-user client version, the default mode may be restricted to one of the authenticating options.

-The Authentication text will be Off or contain a list of the inherited authentication methods and a credential method.
+- For the administrator/power-user client version, the mode defaults to creating open, non-authenticating networks.
+The Authentication text will be Off. - For a deployed end-user client version, the default mode may be restricted to one of the authenticating options.
+The Authentication text will be Off or contain a list of the inherited authentication methods and credential method.